jjvnz/dinerosync/README.md

 Contributions are welcome!

-1. Fork the repo
+1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/your-feature`
+2. Create a feature branch: `git checkout -b feature/your-feature`.
-3. Commit changes: `git commit -m "Add your feature"`
+3. Commit your changes: `git commit -m "Add your feature"`.
-4. Push the branch: `git push origin feature/your-feature`
+4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a Pull Request 🎉

 ---